dotnet-architecture/PerformanceMonitor/README.md

 [//]: # (Description of other data collection would go here)

 Data collection is performed roughly every second, by looping through a function that performs a check of the current time via System.DateTime.Now.
 Each time a piece of data is recorded, a class instance is created for the datapoint (each form of data has its own class, with fields containing relevant information for the data).
 This class instance is added to a Collection of the data type.
 Every five seconds, the collected data is aggregated into a Metric_List class instance - which is simply a class whose fields consist of the Collections of each monitored data type.
 This Metric_List instance is then serialized into a JSON string, and is sent in the body of a POST request to the monitor application's web API via the System.Net.Http.HttpClient class.
 After the data is sent, the Collections containing the datapoints are cleared and the process begins again.

+## Data Storage Overview
+The data collected is currently being hosted on a SQL database running through Docker.
+This allows for local testing of the application.
+In the future, the database will be moved to AzureSQL.
+This will allow the final product to run with minimal setup from the user.
+Startup.cs holds the location of the connection string for the server, and can be changed as necessary.

+Entity framework was used to manage the sending and fetching of data from the server.
+There are object-specific controllers for the fetching of data, and there is an all-purpose controller for sending the data in a single packet.
+Entity framework largely simplifies querying a SQL server, as no commands need to be written.